Sprint Planner Helper – Session 8

 Sprint Planner Helper – Session 3

-As I reviewed my work from yesterday I quickly realized that I bit off much to much.
-I only need to implement the model for the first product backlog item which is:
+As I reviewed my work from yesterday, I quickly realized that I bit off much too much.
+I only need to implement the model for the first product backlog item, which is:

 As Product Owner I can create a product backlog so that the team knows what is left before the product is done.
-Each product backlog item requires at least an ID, description, priority.
-Optional are story points (how big is this compared to other) and the possibility to upload a document with additional business rules
+Each product backlog item requires at least an ID, description, and priority.
+Optional are story points (how big is this compared to others) and the possibility to upload a document with additional business rules.

-So - true to the XP guidelines to not do more than is absolutely minimum to solve the task at hand, I backtracked and removed a lot of the code I wrote yesterday.
-I want to see where the TDD and Extreme OOP takes me.
+So, true to the XP guidelines to not do more than is absolutely necessary to solve the task at hand, I backtracked and removed a lot of the code I wrote yesterday.
+I want to see where TDD and Extreme OOP take me.

 Read More